 Digital sales rooms also give insights into who is engaging.
 Sales reps can identify if any new stakeholders they haven’t met have entered the room.
 This allows sellers to jump in and support these conversations you otherwise may not have known were happening.
 One in three buyers says that collaboration amongst stakeholders has increased since the pandemic.
 Digital sales rooms support this increased collaboration at every stage of the sales process.

-How to Effectively Use Digital Sales Rooms
+How to Create a Digital Sales Room

-Personalize Your Sales Room
+Step 1: Personalize Your Room

 People love it when experiences are personalized to them, like a barista who remembers their exact order.
 Digital sales rooms are no exception.
 Start by giving your sales room a name like “[Your company] x [Prospect company name]” and uploading their logo.
-Then add a description for the room that summarizes the problem you’re solving from your customer’s perspective.
+Then, add a description for the room that summarizes the problem you’re solving from your customer’s perspective.
 For example, “A space for us to discuss how Acme Corp can help [Prospect company name] scale their ABM efforts.”

 In addition to the branding, make sure to personalize what content you’re uploading to meet the buyer’s needs and address their particular needs and objections in any video content you create and upload.